Jake Goodwin - Feb 7, 2021

 Assemble your pavers in a row.
 Push them together to form a flush line.

 Flip the tile over and apply construction adhesive on around the perimeter of each tile.

 Tap each tile down with rubber mallet to make the connection between the first and the second row strong.
 Follow the same procedure to connect the third row, but use a full paver for this and all subsequent rows until your entire area is covered.

 Rubber pavers have become popular because of durability, safety, and customization. installing rubber pavers over concrete is an easy process that you can follow on your own.
 This enables you to save time, unlike installing concrete or asphalt, which may require professional labor and takes much longer in general.

-If you're interested in using rubber pavers for your next project then give us a call and Jake or one of our customer service representatives would be glad to discuss.
+If you're interested in using rubber pavers for your next project then give us a call to discuss your particular project.

 Jake Goodwin - Phone (800) 567-5358